 One of the victims of Pokemon Sword and Shield’s Pokedex crunch, Pidgeot is one of the most familiar Pokemon from the game’s first generation.
 While it hasn’t held up well over the years, and was inferior in many respects to Fearow from the same generation, Pidgeot was your rival’s favorite flying type.
 But, Pidgeot gained a respectable Mega Evolution in the Pokemon X and Y era, giving it a bit of a competitive streak for a short time.
-Still, even considering its Mega Evolution, which we’ll examine in a bit, is Pidgeot actually a good Pokemon?
+Still, even considering its Mega Evolution, is Pidgeot a good Pokemon?

 Pidgeot VS Fearow